Marrs-jin/Document/docs/data.md

 Ions are saved in the format, using Ca<sup>+</sup> as an example, of: CaII.html, CaIITranAuto, etc.

+**modal_func.js** and **modal_style.css** are files stored in this folder that control how the buttons handle pop up texts.
+They are in this folder so that these buttons work in the local directory.
+However, the true modal_func.js and modal_style.css that the web portal pages use is stored directly in the web portal directory.

 ##Experimental_Data
 Files, using "Ca" as example: